 Wilson Center for Nature Discovery

-Explore many state-of-the-art museum exhibits that connect you to the amazing natural world on Grandfather Mountain.
-Take a break for lunch at Mildred’s Grill.
+After touring the exhibits, take a break for lunch at Mildred’s Grill.
 Find souvenirs, outdoor gear and art in the gift shop.
 Watch films and attend fascinating programs inside the ADA-accessible auditorium.
 See excited children learn from the mountain inside three classrooms.

 The Wilson Center for Nature Discovery is part of the larger “Conservation Campus”.
-Outside the center, outdoor learning spaces including an amphitheater, a pavilion and botanical garden opens in fall 2022.
+Outside the center, outdoor learning spaces include an amphitheater, a pavilion and botanical garden.

 Take a Tour of the Wilson Center for Nature Discovery